Liam Millar: Youth

 Millar was first involved in the international set-up at the age of 14 in the squad for the Tournoi Montaigu.
 After being invited to an U20 camp in Costa Rica in 2016, he made his debut in the CONCACAF Under-20 Championship in February 2017.
 He made three appearances as Canada finished third in Group A and failed to progress to the classification stage.
 In May 2018, Millar was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 Millar was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

 Senior

 In March 2018, Millar was named in John Herdman's first squad as national team manager.
 In that same camp, Millar made his senior debut and first start for Canada during a 1–0 win over New Zealand, impressing while doing so.
 In May 2019, Millar was named to the 23-man squad for the 2019 CONCACAF Gold Cup.

 In November 2022, Millar was called-up to Canada's squad for the 2022 FIFA World Cup.
 He made one appearance at the tournament, in Canada's opening match against Belgium.

 In June 2023, Millar was named to the 23-man squad ahead of the 2023 CONCACAF Gold Cup.
 He scored his first goal for Canada during the tournament on July 4 against Cuba, netting the final tally in an eventual 4–2 victory.

 In June 2024, Millar was named to Canada's squad for the 2024 Copa América.
+In May 2026, Millar was named to Canada's squad for the 2026 FIFA World Cup.